pierrepeterlongo/kmtricks_benchmarks/tara-metag-bacterial/expe_jellyfish/README.md

 **Computation time**

-Because of high computation times, we stopped the processes after 10 bloom filters, leading to 9h44 of computations.
+Because of high computation times, we stopped the processes after 55.3h of computation, leading to 73 constructed bloom filters.

+In the manuscript, we present results for 50h hours of computations, leading to 66 constructed bloom filters.

+In both cases the total estimated running time is ~182h for the 241 samples.

+Average computation time: 2731 sec.

 **Ressources:**

-disk used 1.1 TB (created bloom filters only, no intermediate disk is used during computation).
+Disk used 1.1 TB (created bloom filters only, no intermediate disk is used during computation).

-max memory  82GB.
+Max memory  82GB (for the first computed bloom filters).

 **Logs**
-Computation times, number of kmers, disk used: [XXX](XXX)
+Computation times, number of kmers, disk used: [log_jellyfish_stopped.txt](log_jellyfish_stopped.txt)